 Keys to Mitigating Risk in Adaptive Trials

-Phase III trials are the big, expensive ones that come right before a drug is submitted to a regulatory agency for approval.
-Phase III trials cost about $20 million, so you can see why the fact that about 50% of them fail is a big problem.
-Sy Pretorius, Chief Scientific Officer of PAREXEL, a leading international pharmaceutical consulting firm, believes that high rate of failure is due to traditional rigid trial designs.
-He argues that adaptive designs that enable trials to change as new data is collected can reduce failures (or lead to faster trial terminations), thereby saving companies a whole lot of time and money.
-We helped Pretorius publish his article about how to run adaptive trials (which are more complex than traditional ones) safely and effectively in Life Science Leader, here.
+Phase III trials, the last before a drug is submitted to a regulatory agency for approval, cost about $20 million.
+The fact that about 50% of them fail is a big problem.
+Sy Pretorius, Chief Scientific Officer of PAREXEL, a leading global pharmaceutical consulting firm, believes this high rate of failure is caused by traditionally rigid trial designs.
+He argues that designs that enable trials to change as new data is collected can reduce failures.
+We helped Pretorius publish his article, "Three Keys to Mitigating Risk in Adapative Trials," in Life Science Leader.

 New Drug Submission Rules: A How-To